Donnervoegel/java/docs/clientMeetings/ClientMeeting2Transcript.md

 **Colin:** May I ask something?
 That courses can’t be deleted after activities have been added.

-**Janice** That’s correct
+**Janice:** That’s correct

-**Colin** When you… copy a course, are assignments that were say part of the older course that you could then… several semesters ago, wouldn’t there already be assignments in there?
+**Colin:** When you… copy a course, are assignments that were say part of the older course that you could then… several semesters ago, wouldn’t there already be assignments in there?

 **Janice:** No, no.  Copy a course is only some of the things that are copied